emott10/Teaching-MobileApps/projects/project 2/DesignDocument.md

 Step 5: If you like the picture and want to save it, scroll to the bottom of the effects and this is were you can save the photo.
         SideNote: This only worked the first time I tried to save the picture after that the picture didn't show up in the gallery.

-Step 6: If you want to start over at ANY time just simple push the back button on your android device and it will take you make to the           first screen, where you can take a photo or pick on from the gallery.
+Step 6: If you want to start over at ANY time just simple push the back button on your android device and it will take you back to the           first screen, where you can take a photo or pick on from the gallery.